Welcome to Order of Christian Initiation for Adults or O.C.I.A. for St Joseph Parish in Vacaville, CA.

 PETER, THE ROCK, THE KEY, THE CHAIR BY STEVE RAY

-QUESTIONS AND ANSWERS ABOUT RCIA
+QUESTIONS AND ANSWERS ABOUT OCIA/RCIA

-Rite of Christian Initiation of Adults
+Order of Christian Initiation of Adult/Rite of Christian Initiation of Adults

 Each year on Holy Saturday during the Easter Vigil, thousands of men and women are received into the Catholic Church in the United States.
 Parishes welcome these new members through the Rite of Christian Initiation of Adults (RCIA) and at a liturgy bringing men and women into full communion with the Catholic Church.
 Listed below are some questions and answers about RCIA.